 What type of charity should I work for?

-If it isn’t immediately clear, think carefully about what matters most to you.
+Start by thinking carefully about what matters most to you.
 Would you rather your work made an impact abroad or closer to home?
 Do you have strong ideas about the approach an organisation should take – for example, towards humanitarian aid?
 Do you want to:

 - fight poverty?

 - campaign for rights?

 - or make an impact on another worthwhile cause?

 Think about the size of the organisation as well.
 Larger organisations may have a number of locations and roles; smaller ones may offer more varied roles and the chance to work on local projects.